rowlandcoping/hopes-and-dreams/README.md

  ### Hopes and Dreams

  - Hopes and Dreams mobile app, with full site integration.
+ - Integration with other social APIs to enable users to add friends and share content.

 ## UX - Structure
 ([back to top](#contents))